Different layers of VPN vulnerabilities

 Pulse Secure VPN Breach

-A more serious example has to do with the CVE-2019-11510 vulnerability in the Pulse Secure VPN product that was used to obtain a wide array of sensitive user information from over 900 servers.
+A more serious example has to do with the CVE-2019-11510 vulnerability in the Pulse Secure business VPN product that was used to obtain a wide array of sensitive user information from over 900 servers.
 SSH keys, admin details, plaintext usernames and passwords, VPN session cookies – the list goes on and on.

 The same vulnerability was used a few months prior against several companies including the currency exchange provider Travelex.
 The hackers injected ransomware into the systems, which, in the case of Travelex, forced the company to resolve to manual operation.